minond/racket-openapi/README.md

 - [ ] Generate response structs and return that instead of hashes.
 - [ ] Handle URL parameters
 - [ ] Extract the `openapi` macro into a separate repo.
+- [ ] Handle endpoints that don't have request bodies.
 - [ ] Add documentation

 ---